-We all agreed with having instead a full Africa meeting.
-Given the existing schedule of events it was suggested that the workshop be held between 18 and 20 August in Maputo.
-A new international conference facility is now operating and will be used for the upcoming AU meeting in July.
+We all agreed to have a full Africa meeting instead.
+Given the existing schedule of events, it was suggested that the workshop be held between 18 and 20 August in Maputo.
+A new international conference facility is now operating and used for the upcoming AU meeting in July.

 The idea is to now invite government and non-gov representatives to the meeting.
-Salomao was specially keen in including civil society in the proceedings.
-Chuma suggested that we asked Diabre and/or Janneh to send a letter asking COs to support participation with local resources.
+Salomao was especially keen on including civil society in the proceedings.
+Chuma suggested that Diabre and/or Janneh send a letter asking COs to support participation with local resources.

 I also mentioned the additional assistance that Pierre will be getting thru the intern.

-One idea suggested was to do a case study of the Mozambican ICTD Strategy process to be show cased at the workshop and compared with others less successful.
+One idea suggested was to do a case study of the Mozambican ICTD Strategy process to be showcased at the workshop and less successful.